dabeaz/curio/docs/howto.rst

 This is a cumulative timeout applied to the entire block.
-After the specified number of seconds has elapsed, a ``TaskTimeout`` exception will be raised in the current operation blocking in curio.
+After the specified number of seconds has elapsed, a ``TaskTimeout`` exception will be raised in the current operation blocking in Curio.

 How do you shield operations from timeouts or cancellation?
 -----------------------------------------------------------